using Pkg

 , names may be repurposed, even with values of different types (Julia

-is a dynamic language), save for (generic) function names, which have some special rules and can only be redefined as another function.
+is a dynamic language), save for (generic) function names, which have some special rules and can only be redefined as another method for the function.
 Generic functions are central to Julia

 ’s design.
 Generic functions use a method table to dispatch on, so once a name is assigned to a generic function, it can not be used as a variable name; the reverse is also true.